joslat/joslat.github.io/_posts/2020-02-29-GraphQL-the-new-API-Standard.md

 ---

 **It all began last year..**
-## I attended a user group meeting and it all began..
+## I attended a user group meeting and my eyes opened to a new path ahead..
+Yes sounds too much prose but I was blind and not looking far away than what I already knew..
 It was by the end of October, on the local user group that I have been running forever a bit after I arrived  at Zurich..
 I was not supposed to host the event as the team has grown in pretty talented people, check here the outstaning team behind the [.NET Zurich Developers User Group](https://www.dotnet-zurich.ch/).
 But one of my UG colleagues was ill and could not go and asked me to.
 It was a good decision to accept.
 Or come to our next talk, next Tuesday: [Hint: It's about GraphQL & Blazor](https://www.meetup.com/dotnet-zurich/events/267725200/)